JohnDaWalka/cloudflare-docs-38d3cc04/content/pages/platform/functions/bindings.md

 ### Durable Objects locally

-Just as you can access kv with `-k` or `--kv` you can access durable objects in your local builds with `-o`, `--do` followed by your Durable object name and class.
+Just as you can access KV with `-k` or `--kv` you can access durable objects in your local builds with `-o`, `--do` followed by your Durable object name and class.

 ### Environment variable